What better way to warm up than with a dram of Ballantine’s?

 This release, brought out in November, has been created by Sandy Hyslop, Director of Blending at Ballantine’s.

 Hyslop described the process of making the Whisky and the resulting flavour, “When given the rare opportunity to experiment with our beloved 21 Year Old blend, I wanted to celebrate the alchemy of the continuous interactions between the whisky and the cask over 21 years.”

 Over time, layers of spice develop and flourish; from hints of stem ginger, through to sweet cinnamon and spicy liquorice.
 This limited release showcases this evolution of flavour and delivers amplified layers of complex spices which pay homage to 21 years of maturation.”

-The brand is keen to emphasise the intense Winter spices of the blend, which are derived from the oak casks.
+The brand is keen to emphasise the lovely warming spices of the blend, which are developed with time in oak casks.

 The nose opens with lots of spice and oak wood.
 Cinnamon, nutmeg and orchard flavours abound.

 Caramel and vanilla tie in perfectly with the spices, really bringing out the sweetness and depth of flavour.

 The palate is equally rich, with lots more oak wood and hints of ginger.
 The spices develop really well here, bringing in that warmth.

 There is a lovely earthy edge to the overall flavour, with the oak wood coming out really well.

 It ties in well with the spices and the sweetness, bringing in flavour of heather and dew covered grass.
 This adds a refreshing note to the dram.